ropensci/MODIStsp/README.md

 -   25/07/2017 - As of today, **most of the content related to MODIStsp has been moved to our new website at [lbusett.github.io/MODIStsp](http://lbusett.github.io/MODIStsp/)**, which provides a much better user interface and ease of access to MODIStsp-related information.
 From now on, please **consult the new website for detailed and updated information on the package**.

-Also our previosu FAQ page on github containing info for solving common installation, downloading and processing problems and issues was discontinued and **migrated at [lbusett.github.io/MODIStsp/articles/faq.html](http://lbusett.github.io/MODIStsp/articles/faq.html)**.
+-   Also our previous FAQ page on github containing info for solving common installation, downloading and processing problems and issues was discontinued and **migrated at [lbusett.github.io/MODIStsp/articles/faq.html](http://lbusett.github.io/MODIStsp/articles/faq.html)**.

 Problems and Issues
 -------------------